 Other forms of support/payments

-Spousal maintenance is different and separate to other forms of financial support or agreements, such as child support or property settlement.
+Spousal maintenance is different and separate from other forms of financial support or agreements, such as child support or property settlement.
 Child support payments are made in support of the child/children.
 Property settlement payments can be made as part of dividing assets as part of an overall property settlement following the breakdown of a marriage or de facto relationship.

 Daykin Family Law can guide you through the process of applying for or contesting an application for spousal maintenance.
 Contact us today for an overview of your options and how we can help you reach a positive solution.